mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 will fail to detect the network timeout fast enough.
 For example, a server request can hang at the OS level in TCP retry loop up for 17 minutes before failing.
 Therefore these connections MUST be proactively interrupted in the case of a server monitor network timeout.
-Requesting an immediate backround thread run will speed up this process.
+Requesting an immediate background thread run will speed up this process.

 Why don't we configure TCP_USER_TIMEOUT?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~